-Have you ever thought of travelling to Mongolia, or is it on your bucket list already?
+Have you ever thought of traveling to Mongolia, or is it on your bucket list already?
 We can tell you: you must go!
 Mongolia is one of the world’s most sparsely populated countries and has one of the last surviving nomadic cultures.
-A more pure, authentic experience is hard to find in a world where nowadays no place seems undiscovered.
-We travel to this amazing diverse country in spring 2017 and here’s our list of 11x why you must travel Mongolia, RIGHT NOW!
+More pure, authentic experience is hard to find in a world where nowadays no place seems undiscovered.
+We travel to this amazingly diverse country in spring 2017 and here’s our list of 11x why you must travel Mongolia, RIGHT NOW!

-Except from the big capital, Mongolia is untouched by modern life and more importantly: undiscovered by mass tourism.
+Except for the big capital, Mongolia is untouched by modern life and more importantly: undiscovered by mass tourism.
 This will soon change, as the country is increasingly popular and infrastructure is getting better quickly.
 This is the place to go, now.
-A more pure, authentic experience is hard to find in a world where nowadays no place seems undiscovered.
+More pure, authentic experience is hard to find in a world where nowadays no place seems undiscovered.

 If you love the outdoors, Mongolia is your paradise.
-The nature is incredibly diverse and driving though Mongolia amazes us every minute.
-From the beautiful desert steppe and incredibly sand dunes in the Gobi in the south, to the mountainous regions in the west, to the lakes in the north: Mongolia’s nature will never bore you.
+Nature is incredibly diverse and driving though Mongolia amazes us every minute.
+From the beautiful desert steppe and incredibly sand dunes in the Gobi in the south to the mountainous regions in the west, to the lakes in the north: Mongolia’s nature will never bore you.

-On the country side you will not see normal traffic jams, but traffic jams created by herds of cows, sheep, goats, horses or camels, who are simply standing on the road.
+In the countryside, you will not see normal traffic jams, but traffic jams created by herds of cows, sheep, goats, horses, or camels, who are simply standing on the road.
 We are especially lucky during our travel since we experience moving-season.
 In spring all nomadic families move, with all of their stuff and life stock.
 There are animals everywhere.
 And the beauty is that nomadic people do not (need to) keep the animals together by fences, but just out in the ‘wild’.
-There are also many real wild animals living in Mongolia like the famous Prezwalski horse, snow leopards, yaks and gazelles!
+There are also many real wild animals living in Mongolia like the famous Prezwalski horse, snow leopards, yaks, and gazelles!

-Travelling in Mongolia is one of the most adventurous travels we have ever done.
+Traveling in Mongolia is one of the most adventurous travels we have ever done.
 There are no real roads, no shower, no toilets, and no electricity for seventeen days.
 We are totally off the grid and living the nomadic life ourselves.
-It is tough, but amazing.
+It is tough but amazing.
 We have the time of our lives!

 Are you thinking about travelling to Mongolia?
 Do it, you won’t regret it!
 If you have any questions about our trip, feel free to ask anything.
 And be sure to check out Indy Guide for more info on Mongolia.